olioak/tiljavascript/README.md

 https://www.freecodecamp.org/news/build-a-developer-blog-from-scratch-with-gatsby-and-mdx/

+# MDX

+- Put a space between the key and value: categories:[bla] does not work
+  categories: [bla] works

 # Decision Log

 I left the css that came with Gatsby and changed the background.
 Maybe there's something interesting there.